panva/node-oidc-provider/docs/configuration.md

 the provider instance that ties things together for you.

-## Enable/Disable optional OIDC features
+## Enable/Disable optional oidc-provider features

 There are many features defined in OIDC which are optional and can be omitted to keep your deployment compact.
 The feature flags with their default values are